 Image Credit: Streak

 While Streak is no heavy duty CRM, sometimes all you need is a little sales pipeline or lead generation love.
-Having a CRM in your inbox makes a world of a difference.
+Having a CRM that works with Gmail can make a world of a difference.

 Because after all, it all begins with an email.